Renaud Piarroux: Life and career

 His interest in cholera epidemics started in 1994 while working as a volunteer pediatrician in Goma, Zaire during an extensive cholera outbreak following the Rwandan genocide.
 He next encountered cholera while working with MDM in Grand Comorro in 1998.
 There, he created a surveillance system that with rapid follow-up and simple interventions eventually brought the outbreak under control.

 Piarroux next helped in defining cholera control priorities in eastern Democratic Republic of Congo, with the help of a local epidemiologist, who became his student, Dr. Didier Bompangue.
 They observed that cholera regularly came back from the lake area in eastern Democratic Republic of Congo.
 Enlarging his study in time and space, and using genetic analysis he concluded that only a few towns play the role of amplifier, and that cholera was linked to human mobility.

 In 2010 Piarroux was asked by the French government to investigate the Haiti cholera epidemic; questions arose in the scientific community as Haiti had never been hit by cholera before.
 His investigation led to the controversial conclusion that the epidemic was imported by United Nations soldiers in a Nepalese UN peacekeeping camp near Mirebalais in the center of Haiti.
 His findings ran counter to the more popular Haitian environmental cholera paradigm.
 Pr Rita Colwell, the main proponent of the environmental theory, postulated it was a "perfect storm" of three converging factors, an earthquake followed by a hot summer and then a Hurricane that triggered the explosive epidemic.
 Piarroux agreed that some vibrios are living in coastal waters, but argued that in Haiti (as in Democratic Republic of Congo), cholera didn't come ex nihilo from coastal water, and further that the storm came after the epidemics had started.
 Other scientists demonstrated that the cholera in Haiti originated from Nepal.
 Human mobility was thus key to disease transmission in Haiti.
 This was important information for formulating an effective elimination strategy.
 Details of the political and scientific controversies are presented in Deadly River by Ralph R. Frerichs (Cornell University Press, 2016).
 Following the publication of a long time United Nations Special Rapporteur, Philip Alston, the Secretary-General of the United Nations Ban Ki-moon acknowledged the role of United Nations soldiers in the beginning of the Haitian cholera epidemics.
 He presently defends a new approach based on an "intense effort to treat and prevent the disease, as well as a concerted effort to deliver material assistance to those most directly affected."

-In 2020, he was actively working for the APHP CPVID response team, especially in developing COVISAN, a project aiming at helping COVID positive person to better isolate themselves.
+In 2020, he was actively working for the APHP COVID response team, especially in developing COVISAN, a project aiming at helping COVID positive person to better isolate themselves.
 He describe this fight in La Vague, l'épidémie vue du terrain(CNRS Editions, 2020).

 Piarroux has three adult children.
 He resides in Paris.